 Moving to Sydney from the UK, Rob Davey took up the general manager position at Electronics Arts for Australia and New Zealand in 2011.
 In the role mean Davey is not only in charge of overseeing EA’s operation in two territories, but also the distribution of the publisher’s titles in physical and digital outlets.
-Although Davey graduated from university in the UK with a degree in Biology, he admits to a passion for the games industry dating back to the ZX Spectrum.
-For that reason, Davey sees the current global games market being at one of the most exciting points in its relatively short history, and is excited to be a part of its development.
+Having graduated from university in the UK with a degree in Biology, Davey admits to a passion for the games industry dating back to the ZX Spectrum.

 RD: I was fortunate enough to work for a major blue chip company in the UK that supplied fast-moving consumer goods to some of the largest retailers in the country.
 The greatest learning point that I took me with me into my EA career is that relationships internally and externally are paramount.
 Ultimately, the best result for all parties is facilitated by people wanting to work with each other, understanding each other’s targets, ambitions and working collaboratively.
 People make things happen.

-Who is your biggest inspiration in the business world and why?
+Who is your biggest inspiration in the business world?

 RD: I guess there would be two, James Dyson and Steve Jobs.
 Both created huge innovation and moved the direction of their respective categories into new space.
 You might even argue they created the categories they exist in today.
 The focus, drive and ambition required to make their creativity come alive, to overcome all of the obstacles they faced, is truly inspiring.

-What is it about you that you feel most people in the industry don’t know?
+What is it about you that you feel most people don’t know?

 RD: That at the age of 44 I play Battlefield online and can hold my own against players the same age as my two daughters.
 [Laughs]